 - Vitamin D2 – also called ergocalciferol (comes from yeast)

-It's often said that D3 is better than D2 because vitamin D3 is what we make when we go outside.
-Studies do seem to show D3 as better than D2 at raising blood levels of this nutrient but I don't believe that means D 2 is useless.
+It's often said that D3 is better than D2 because vitamin D3 is the form we make from sunlight.
+Studies do seem to show D3 as better than D2 at raising blood levels but I don't believe that means D2 is useless.
 I say this because several studies have shown that vitamin D2 can reduce falls in older adults

 If D2 was less potent than D3, why has it shown benefits?